LEARNAcademy/syllabus/react/inputs.md

 export default App
 ```

-By logging `e` we can look at the many properties and methods that are available on this particular event object.
-To capture the characters the user is typing we can use the property `target` which, as the name suggests, targets the input field.
+Once we access the event object, we can use dot notation to extract the user's input.
+To capture the characters that the user is typing, we can use the property `target` which, as the name suggests, targets the input field.

 **src/App.js**